 - Transcript of any previous college course work from each institution attended (if applicable), and official military transcript (JST) from appropriate service branch.

 - Appropriate THEA or Assessment Test scores to document any eligible Development courses being certified (if applicable).

 - Certificate of Eligibility from the Department of Veteran’s Affairs indicating proof that veteran or dependent is eligible to receive educational benefits.
 This can be obtained by applying for benefits at www.gibill.va.gov.

-In order to qualify for maximum educational benefits, the veteran or veteran’s eligible dependent must enroll in a minimum of twelve (12) semester hours in a long semester or four (4) hours in a short semester.
+In order to qualify for maximum educational benefits, the veteran or veteran’s eligible dependent must enroll in a minimum of 12 semester hours in a long semester or four hours in a short semester.

-A veteran or veteran’s eligible dependent must notify the Office of Veterans’ Affairs before changing their course of study.
+A veteran or veteran’s eligible dependent must notify the Veteran Services Office before changing their course of study.
 The veteran or veteran’s eligible dependent must also notify the VA of a change of program or place of training.

 Standards of Academic Progress

 The Hazelwood Act, (Article 2654B-1), aids Texas veterans who have exhausted all of their VA educational benefits.
 A legal resident of Texas is exempt from all tuition and fees, excluding student services fees, if they meet certain criteria.
-Please contact the Office of Veterans Affairs to find out if more information.
+Please contact the Office of Veterans Affairs at firstname.lastname@example.org for more information.